Bylaws

 ii.
 Contracts.
 The LPWV shall not enter into any contract lasting more than three (3) months, incur any expense in a non-budgeted category, or incur any expense in a budgeted category by more than twenty percent (20%) without a two-thirds vote of the entire Executive Committee.
 Anyone who incurs such liability without such approval shall be personally liable.

-Section 5.
+Section 8.
 Assumptions of Liability.

 The Executive Committee may approve any action that would result in the assumption of contractual obligations by the LPWV by 2/3rds vote.
-Any contracts that would cause the LPWV to assume, or to potentially assume more than $1000 in liability must be signed by the Chair and Treasurer of the LPWV.
-The LPWV shall not enter into any binding contract outside the scope of an approved action without 2/3rds vote for approval of the entire Executive Committee.
+Any contract that would cause the LPWV to assume, or to potentially assume more than $1000 in liability must be signed by the Chair and Treasurer of the LPWV.
+The LPWV shall not enter any binding contract outside the scope of an approved action without 2/3rds vote for approval of the entire Executive Committee.
 Any contracts entered into or liabilities assumed on behalf of the LPWV that do not adhere to the bylaws of the LPWV shall result in the entirety of liability for such obligations resting solely with any individual(s) who entered into such contract.

-Section 6.
-Committee meetings.
 Unless otherwise ordered by the Committee, regular meetings of the Executive Committee shall be held in conjunction with the Regular Meetings of the LPWV.
 Special meetings of the Committee may be called by the Chair and shall be called upon the written request of two members of the Committee.

 ARTICLE VIII Committees: